 Before and after the battles, watch as troops from both armies conduct drills and offer a variety of demonstrations.
-Civilian and women's issues, a medical field hospital, and music of the Civil War era will be presented interactively each day.
+Victorian courtship, 19th-century-style wet-plate photography demonstrations, a medical field hospital, and music of the Civil War era will be presented interactively each day.
 Expanded food and beverage offerings and an extensive array of Civil War items will be available for sale on site.

 Other Things to See and Do at Wade House

 While at Wade House you will want to set aside some time to explore the historic site's many other historic features: